lammps/lammps/doc/src/fix_hmc.rst

 Description
 """""""""""

+.. versionadded:: TBD

-This fix performs the the Hybrid/Hamiltonian Monte Carlo (HMC)algorithm in line with the following order of steps:
+This fix performs the the Hybrid/Hamiltonian Monte Carlo (HMC) algorithm in line with the following order of steps:

 The new particle configuration (positions and velocities) is calculated by invoking the velocity-Verlet time integration algorithm.
-Before these configuration changes are performed, the proposed change in the Hamiltonian,
+Before these configuration changes are performed, the proposed change in the Hamiltonian, :math:`\Delta{H}` is calculated following the equation:
-:math:`\Delta{H}`
-is calculated following the equation:

 .. math::

    \Delta{H} = H(q′,p′) - H(q,p)

 This new proposed configuration is then accepted/rejected according to the Metropolis criterion with probability: